mtmk/GitHubAppToken/README.md

 * `GET` installation information for a given repository
 * `POST` to the URL provided by the first call to create the temporary token.

+## Contributions

+All contributions are welcome and greatly appreciated.
+Please create an issue if you come across a problem or would like to suggest new features.
+Please also feel free to create a PR if you want to make code contributions.

+Thank you.

 ## Credits

 Unfortunately there is no support for PEM decoding in .Net *netstandard-2.0*.